-To improve the professional competency and research aptitude by performing design and fabrication project.
-This design skill will help the students to develop the work practice to apply the design skills for real life problems.

-The project can be a experimental project on any of the topics in electronics design related topics.
-The project work is allotted individually on different topics.
-The students shall be encouraged to do their project in the parent institute itself.
-Department will constitute an Evaluation Committee to review the project.
+- This design skill will help the students to develop the work practice to apply the design skills for real life problems. - The project can be an experimental project on any of the topics in electronics. - The project work is allotted individually on different topics. - The students shall be encouraged to do their project in the parent institute itself. - Department will constitute an Evaluation Committee to review the project periodically.

-At the end of the project the student will be able to design and fabricate the hardware.
+At the end of the project the student will be able to